Linear algebra and group theory: 13b. Peter-Weyl theory

 \begin{theorem} Given a representation of a compact group $u:G\to U_N$, the corresponding linear space of self-intertwiners

 is a $*$-algebra, with respect to the usual involution of the matrices. \end{theorem}

 \begin{proof} By definition, the space $End(u)$ is a linear subspace of $M_N(\mathbb C)$.
-We know from Theorem 13.7 (1) that this subspace $End(u)$ is a subalgebra of $M_N(\mathbb C)$, and then we know as well from Theorem 13.7 (3) that this subalgebra is stable under the involution $*$.
+We know from Theorem 13.10 (1) that this subspace $End(u)$ is a subalgebra of $M_N(\mathbb C)$, and then we know as well from Theorem 13.10 (3) that this subalgebra is stable under the involution $*$.
 Thus, what we have here is a $*$-subalgebra of $M_N(\mathbb C)$, as claimed. \end{proof}

 The above result is quite interesting, because it gets us into linear algebra.
-To be more precise, associated to any group representation $u:G\to U_N$ is now a quite familiar object, namely the algebra $End(u)\subset M_N(\mathbb C)$.
-In order to exploit this fact, we will need a well-known result, complementing the theory developed in chapter 8, as follows:
+Indeed, associated to any group representation $u:G\to U_N$ is now a quite familiar object, namely the algebra $End(u)\subset M_N(\mathbb C)$.
+In order to exploit this fact, we will need a well-known result, complementing the basic operator algebra theory from chapter 8, namely: